fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2_small_programs.md

   num + 1                   #  outputs #<Enumerator: [1, 2, 3]:map>
 end                           #  => #<Enumerator: [1, 2, 3]:map>
 ```
 Why did we get a different result? *Blocks have the lowest precedence of all operators*.
 But between the two, `{ }` has slightly higher precedence than `do...end`.
-This has an effect on which method call the block gets passed to.
+This has an effect on *which method call* the block gets passed to.

 How exactly did we get `#<Enumerator: [1, 2, 3]:map>`?
 With `do...end` being the “weakest” of all the operators, `array.map` gets bound to `p`, which first invokes `array.map`, returning an `Enumerator` object.
 The `Enumerator` is then passed to `p`, along with the block. `p` prints the `Enumerator`, but doesn't do anything with the block.

 Note that `p` doesn’t take a block.
 As with all methods called with a block that don’t accept one, __the block just gets ignored__.

-In other words, the binding of an argument to a method and the method name (`p` and the return value of `array.map`) is slightly *tighter* than the binding between a method call and a `do...end` block.
-Thus, `array.map` gets executed first, then the return value and the block get passed to `p` as separate arguments.
-The block following the method invocation is *an argument being passed into the method*.
+In other words, the binding of an argument to a method and the method name (the return value of `array.map` and `p`) is slightly *tighter* than the binding between a method call and a `do...end` block.
+Thus, `array.map` __gets executed first, then the return value and the block get passed to `p` as separate arguments__.

+Basically, because of the low precedence of the `do...end` block, `p` sees two arguments being passed to it, rather than one. `p` displays the `Enumerator` object because Ruby has strict evaluation - i.e. every expression is evaluated and converted to an object before it is passed along to a method (`p`).

 A `{ }` block, on the other hand, has higher priority which means that it binds *more tightly* to `array.map`.
 Therefore, when we use `{}`, `array.map` is called with the block, then the return value of `array.map` gets passed to `p`.